MicrosoftDocs/webview2-win32-reference/1-0-674-prerelease/icorewebview2webmessagereceivedeventargs.md

 --------------------------------|---------------------------------------------
 [get_Source](#get_source) | The URI of the document that sent this web message.
 [get_WebMessageAsJson](#get_webmessageasjson) | The message posted from the WebView content to the host converted to a JSON string.
-[TryGetWebMessageAsString](#trygetwebmessageasstring) | If the message posted from the WebView content to the host is a string type, this method will return the value of that string.
+[TryGetWebMessageAsString](#trygetwebmessageasstring) | If the message posted from the WebView content to the host is a string type, this method returns the value of that string.

 ## Members